dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 to_be_scored = pd.concat([to_be_scored.reset_index(drop=True), encoder_vars_df.reset_index(drop=True)], axis = 1)
 to_be_scored.drop(categorical_vars, axis = 1, inplace = True)

-# make our predictions!
+# make our predictions
 loyalty_predictions = regressor.predict(to_be_scored)

+# These predictions can now be added to the database for customers who did not have a loyalty score.

 ```
 <br>

-Just like that, we have made our *loyalty_score* predictions for these missing customers.
+We have now made our *loyalty_score* predictions for the customers missing a loyalty score.
 Due to the impressive metrics on the test set, we can be reasonably confident with these scores.
-This extra customer information will ensure our client can undertake more accurate and relevant customer tracking, targeting, and comms.
+This extra customer information will ensure our client can undertake more accurate and relevant customer tracking, targeting, and communications.

 ___
 <br>